manashkalyon/sigsync/README.md

 SigSync is an application that allows users to synchronize multiple streams of data.
 It is written in MATLAB using the MATLAB App Designer (R2020a), and is a work in progress.
 New features and bug fixes will continue to be pushed via [Github](https://www.github.com/manashkalyon/sigsync).

+If you have any questions, concerns, feature requests, or bug reports please feel free to contact me directly:

+Manash K. Sahoo
+Indiana University-Bloomington
+Undergraduate, Psychology B.S.
+mksahoo@iu.edu

 ## Installation